 Section 6.2.
 Review of Taxes.
 The Developer agrees that prior to the Termination Date, it will not cause a reduction in the real property taxes paid in respect of the Development Property through: (A) willful destruction of the Development Property or any part thereof; or (B) willful refusal to reconstruct damaged or destroyed property pursuant to Section 5.1 hereof.
-The Developer also agrees that it will not, prior to the Termination Date, apply for a deferral of property tax on the Development Property pursuant to any law, or transfer or permit transfer of the Development Property being exempt from real estate taxes under State law (other than any portion thereof dedicated or conveyed to the City or Authority in accordance with this Agreement).
+The Developer also agrees that it will not, prior to the Termination Date, apply for a deferral of property tax on the Development Property pursuant to any law, or transfer or permit transfer of the Development Property to any entity whose ownership or operation of the property would result in the Development Property being exempt from real estate taxes under State law (other than any portion thereof dedicated or conveyed to the City or Authority in accordance with this Agreement).
 The Developer may, at any time following the issuance of the Development Property reduced.
 The Authority and the Developer acknowledge and understand that the Developer intends to seek the "class 4d" property classification rate for affordable rental properties under Minnesota Statutes, Section 273.13 for the Development Property at all times during the term of this Agreement.

 Section 6.3.
 Use of Tax Increment.
 The parties agree and understand that the Authority expects to finance the TIF Loan under Section 3.3 hereof.
-However, the Authority may use any funds available to the Authority to fund the TIF Loan, and may also, in its discretion, approve an interfund loan to apply Tax Increments toward repayment of other funds used for those purposes.
-The Developer does not have any title or interest in Tax Increments, except to the extent the Authority elects to use Tax Increment to fund the TIF Loan.
+However, the Authority may use any funds available to the Authority to fund the TIF Loan, and may also, in its discretion, approve an interfund loan to apply Tax Increment toward repayment of other funds used for those purposes.
+The Developer does not have any title or interest in Tax Increment, except to the extent the Authority elects to use Tax Increment to fund the TIF Loan.
+Notwithstanding the foregoing, the Authority shall not finance the TIF Loan with any source which negatively impacts the ability of the Developer to obtain Tax Credits to assist in financing the Minimum Improvements.